Optimal cross-validation in density estimation with the $L^2$-loss: Introduction

+The aforementioned approaches rely on some deterministic penalties such as AIC or BIC.
+These penalties are derived in some specific settings [e.g., a Gaussian noise is assumed by \citet{BiMa06}] and remain unjustified and even sometimes misleading in more general settings.

-Unlike the aforementioned approaches relying on some deterministic penalties, the main concern of the present work is the use of cross-validation (CV) as a model selection procedure in the density estimation context. \guill{Cross-validation} refers to a family of resampling-based procedures, resulting from a heuristic argument.
-The cross-validation procedures have been first studied in a regression context by \cite{Ston74,Ston77} for the leave-one-out (Loo) and \cite{Geis74,Geis75} for the $V$-fold cross-validation (VFCV), and by \cite{Rude82} and \cite{Ston84} in the density estimation framework.\\ Since these algorithms can be computationally demanding or even intractable, \cite{Rude82} and \cite{Bowm84} provided some closed-form expressions for the Loo estimator of the risk of histograms or kernel estimators.
-These results have been recently generalized by \cite{CeRo08} to the leave-$p$-out cross-validation (Lpo).
+Conversely, cross-validation (CV) is a \emph{resampling} procedure based on a \emph{universal heuristics} which makes it applicable in a wide range of settings.
+CV procedures have been first studied in a regression context by \citeauthor{Ston74} (\citeyear{Ston74,Ston77}) for the leave-one-out (Loo) and \citeauthor{Geis74} (\citeyear{Geis74,Geis75}) for the $V$-fold cross-validation (VFCV), and in the density estimation framework by \citet{Rude82,Ston84}.
+Since these procedures can be computationally demanding or even intractable, \citet{Rude82,Bowm84} derived closed-form formulas for the Loo estimator of the risk of histograms or kernel estimators.
+These results have been recently extended to the leave-$p$-out cross-validation (Lpo) by \citet{CeRo08}.

-Most of theoretical results about the performance of CV procedures are asymptotic and mainly concern the regression framework.
-For a fixed model, \cite{Burm89,Burm90} expands several CV estimators of the risk of $\shm$ and concludes that Loo is the best one in terms of bias and variance.
-Besides several comparisons are pursued between CV and various penalized criteria: \cite{Li87} and \cite{Zhan93} in view of \textit{asymptotic efficiency}, and \cite{Shao93} and \cite{Yang07} on \textit{model consistency}, that is recover the ''true model''.
-Interested readers are referred to \cite{Shao97} for an extensive review about asymptotic optimality properties in terms of efficiency and model consistency of some penalized criteria as well as CV procedures.
+Although CV procedures are extensively used in practice, only few theoretical results exist on their performances, most of them being of asymptotic nature.
+For instance, in the regression framework, \citeauthor{Burm89} (\citeyear{Burm89,Burm90}) proves Loo is asymptotically the best CV procedure in terms of risk estimation.
+Several papers are dedicated to show the equivalence between some CV procedures and penalized criteria in terms of asymptotic optimality properties: (i) \emph{efficiency} in \citet{Li87,Zhan93}, and (ii) \emph{model selection consistency} in \citet{Sha:1997}, \citeauthor{Yang06} (\citeyear{Yang06,Yang07}).
+Let us notice that in the parametric setting, \citet{Yang07} proved that efficiency and model selection consistency are contradictory objectives that cannot be achieved simultaneously.
+We refer interested readers to \citet{Sha:1997} for an extensive review about asymptotic optimality properties in terms of efficiency and model selection consistency of some penalized criteria as well as CV procedures.